 The Retreat vocabulary, therefore, collects words expressive of approaches from numerous points of view, drawing on Western popular culture with terms like “normcore,” according to which individuals self-consciously retreat from progressive and intellectual positions to emulate suburban norms, and literary narratives of “self-reliance” such as Henry David Thoreau’s text titled such, as well as scientific research into protection, such as methods for the containment of unseen waves and particles.
-It assembles stories and experiences of people who have attempted to leave the civic realm and to live off the grid, from hippies and hermits to soldiers and civilians who carry with them PTSD, Post Traumatic Stress Disorder.
+It assembles stories and experiences of people who have attempted to leave the civic realm and to live off the grid, from hippies and hermits to soldiers and civilians.

 As a manifesto in the biennial, the Retreat lexicon presents a position on progress and redressing global imbalances, asking: What alternatives for individual agency exist when people’s basic needs are not being met?
 What might retreat mean in peace, and in war?